grafana/mimir/docs/api/_index.md

 will be saved.
 The same "no partial results" guarantee applies to queries failing for other reasons (e.g. ingester unavailability).

-**Considerations:** Federated rule groups allow data from multiple source tenants to be pulled into a single destination tenant.
-Consequently, tenants with read privileges over the destination tenant's data via [cross-tenant query federation](../proposals/cross-tenant-query-federation.md) will have the same privileges over the federated rule group's results.
-For example, `tenant-a` has a federated rule group that aggregates over `tenant-b`'s data (e.g. `sum(metric_b)`) and writes the result back into `tenant-a`'s storage (e.g. `sum:metric_b`). `tenant-c` who has access to `tenant-a`'s data, now also has access to `sum:metric_b`, even though they don't have access to the original `metric_b` and cannot perform the `sum(metric_b)` against `tenant-b` themselves.
+**Considerations:** Federated rule groups allow data from multiple source tenants to be written into a single destination tenant.
+This makes the existing separation of tenants' data less clear.
+For example, `tenant-a` has a federated rule group that aggregates over `tenant-b`'s data (e.g. `sum(metric_b)`) and writes the result back into `tenant-a`'s storage (e.g. as metric `sum:metric_b`).
+Now part of `tenant-b`'s data is copied to `tenant-a` (albeit aggregated).
+Have this in mind when configuring the access control layer in front of mimir and when enabling federated rules via `-ruler.tenant-federation.enabled`.

 _This experimental endpoint is disabled by default and can be enabled via the `-experimental.ruler.enable-api` CLI flag (or its respective YAML config option)._